msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 By default, you are invited to issue a quantity of **units**, regardless of the pack size (number of units in a pack).

-When entering a number in the `Issue` field, after clicking the `Allocate` button, the system automatically chooses the batch number(s) with the shortest expiry date (First to Expire, First Out or FEFO logic).
+When entering a number in the `Issue` field, after clicking the `Allocate` button, the system automatically chooses the batch number(s) with the closest expiry date (First to Expire, First Out or FEFO logic).

 <div class="imagetitle">
 In below example, we are issuing 10 units of the item.
 All 10 units will be taken from the same batch (third row).
 The first two batches were not selected because they are expired.